Table of Contents

 Always tell your doctor what other drugs you use.

-Before we begin, it’s important to re-iterate the importance of telling doctor your full medical history and medication use.
+Before we begin, it’s important to re-iterate the importance of telling the doctor your full medical history and medication use.
 Tell your doctor if you take (or have a history of taking):

 - Other prescription drugs